-Former Trump adviser Kellyanne Conway and George Conway are planning to divorce
+Former Trump Adviser Kellyanne Conway and George Conway Are Divorcing

 George Conway replied, telling the president that he was “looking forward to seeing you in New York at E. Jean’s trial next month!
 Hugs and kisses,” a reference to writer E. Jean Carroll, who has accused Trump of raping her in the mid-1990s and filed suit against him last year under a New York law giving a one-time extension of the statute of limitations in such cases.

-George Conway’s critical tweets seemed to particularly get under Trump’s skin.
+George Conway’s critical posts on Twitter seemed to particularly get under Trump’s skin.
 When Trump was president and his tweets still dictated news cycles, their testy exchanges helped elevate the Conway drama in a White House that often revolved around personalities and personal disputes.
 Trump once logged on to Twitter to refer to George Conway as a “stone cold LOSER & husband from hell!” and railed against him as someone who was “VERY jealous of his wife’s success.”

 George Conway has long dismissed the idea that he somehow capitalized off his wife’s reputation and has said that in the course of a long marriage, it is hard to separate out which partner is responsible for the other’s fortune or fame.
 He has told friends that he felt he had no option but to put everything on the line to fight Trump, motivated at least in part by a sense of guilt by association.